aaronkw/d3-network/README.md

 <a name="width" href="#width">#</a> <b>width</b>(width)

 Specifies the width of the network layout.
-If no width is specified, the parent svg width is applied.
+If <em>width</em> is not specified, returns the current width.
+The default width is the parent svg width.
 The width and height of this network are applied in d3.force.size([width,height]).

 <a name="height" href="#height">#</a> <b>height</b>(height)

 Specifies the height of the network layout.
-If no height is specified, the parent svg height is applied.
+If <em>height</em> is not specified, returns the current height.
+The default height is the parent svg height.
 The width and height of this network are applied in d3.force.size([width,height]).

 <a name="showlegend" href="#showlegend">#</a> <b>showLegend</b>(show)